equalframework/equal-doc/docs/usage/model-definition.md

 M-N relation

-	foreign_object -> select amongst other classes
-		+ ability to create symetrical one (one2many)
+* foreign_object : allows to select amongst other classes + ability to create symmetrical one (one2many)
 ```php
 <?php
 // school\Teacher